curedao/docs/constitution/3-platform.md

 ### 3.1.1 Data Ingestion API

-In theory any kind of human generated data which can be ingested and used for getting health insights should be defined as health data and be made accessible for further analysis.
+In theory any kind of human generated data which can be ingested and used for deriving health insights should be defined as health data and be made accessible for further analysis.

-The goal is to acquire, extract, transform, and normalize the countless unstandardized data export file formats and data structures and load them into a standardized structure that can be easily analyzed.
+The challenge is to acquire, extract, transform, and normalize the countless unstandardized data export file formats and data structures and load them into a standardized structure that can be easily analyzed.

 Proposed is the development of an application programming interface (API) and OpenAPI specification for receiving and sharing data with the core database.
 Software development kits (SDK’s) made available for 3rd party applications allow the interaction with the API.
 SDK’s will enable developers to implement easy automatic sharing options in their applications.